PulteGroup (NYSE:PHM) Now Covered by Analysts at Wells Fargo & Company

-Wells Fargo & Company initiated coverage on shares of PulteGroup (NYSE:PHM) in a research note issued to investors on Thursday morning, The Fly reports.
-The brokerage issued an equal weight rating and a $55.00 price objective on the construction company’s stock.
+Wells Fargo & Company began coverage on shares of PulteGroup (NYSE:PHM) in a report released on Wednesday morning, PriceTargets.com reports.
+The firm issued an equal weight rating and a $55.00 target price on the construction company’s stock.

-Other equities research analysts also recently issued research reports about the stock.
-BTIG Research upgraded shares of PulteGroup from a neutral rating to a buy rating and set a $56.00 price target for the company in a research report on Friday, January 29th.
-Raymond James upped their price target on shares of PulteGroup from $60.00 to $63.00 and gave the company a strong-buy rating in a research report on Monday, January 25th.
-Janney Montgomery Scott assumed coverage on shares of PulteGroup in a research report on Thursday, January 21st.
-They issued a buy rating and a $61.00 price target for the company.
-Bank of America downgraded shares of PulteGroup from a neutral rating to an underperform rating in a research report on Tuesday, January 5th.
-Finally, Barclays upgraded shares of PulteGroup from an equal weight rating to an overweight rating and set a $59.00 price target for the company in a research report on Friday, December 18th.
-One analyst has rated the stock with a sell rating, six have assigned a hold rating, nine have issued a buy rating and one has issued a strong buy rating to the company.
-The stock presently has an average rating of Buy and a consensus price target of $52.60.
+A number of other research analysts have also recently commented on PHM.
+Wolfe Research began coverage on PulteGroup in a research report on Monday, March 22nd.
+They issued a peer perform rating on the stock.
+Janney Montgomery Scott started coverage on PulteGroup in a research report on Thursday, January 21st.
+They issued a buy rating and a $61.00 price target on the stock.
+BTIG Research raised PulteGroup from a neutral rating to a buy rating and set a $56.00 price objective on the stock in a research note on Friday, January 29th.
+Raymond James raised their price objective on PulteGroup from $60.00 to $63.00 and gave the company a strong-buy rating in a research note on Monday, January 25th.
+Finally, Bank of America lowered PulteGroup from a neutral rating to an underperform rating in a research note on Tuesday, January 5th.
+One investment analyst has rated the stock with a sell rating, six have given a hold rating, nine have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+The company currently has an average rating of Buy and a consensus price target of $52.60.

 The company also recently declared a quarterly dividend, which was paid on Thursday, April 1st.
-Investors of record on Friday, March 12th were issued a dividend of $0.14 per share.
-This represents a $0.56 annualized dividend and a yield of 1.05%.
+Stockholders of record on Friday, March 12th were paid a dividend of $0.14 per share.
+This represents a $0.56 dividend on an annualized basis and a dividend yield of 1.05%.
 The ex-dividend date was Thursday, March 11th.
-PulteGroup’s dividend payout ratio is currently 16.05%.
+PulteGroup’s payout ratio is 16.05%.

 PulteGroup, Inc, through its subsidiaries, primarily engages in the homebuilding business in the United States.
 The company acquires and develops land primarily for residential purposes; and constructs housing on such land.
 It offers various home designs, including single-family detached, townhouses, condominiums, and duplexes under the Centex, Pulte Homes, Del Webb, DiVosta Homes, American West, and John Wieland Homes and Neighborhoods brand names.